Intercoolerdev/qb-motels/README.md

 ### Installation

 1. Download "qb-motels" from my github page (I guess you've already done that, lol)
-2. Remove the -main from "qb-motels-main" To "qb-motels"
+2. Delete "qb-apartments" from your resources folder
+3. Open "qb-motels-main".
+In there you'll find "qb-motels".
-3. Drag and drop it into your "resources" folder.
+4. Drag and drop it into your "resources" folder.
 If your new, i would recommend dropping it into your [qb] folder.
-4. If you drop it anywhere outside of your [qb] folder.
+5. If you drop it anywhere outside of your [qb] folder.
 Then go to your server.cfg.
 And type in "ensure qb-houses"
-5. And give me feedbacks about the script ;)
+6. And give me feedbacks about the script ;)

 #### Entries